rustyinfinity/StashNfoExporter/README.md

 # How i add to Kodi
 <img width="1142" alt="Screenshot 2024-01-22 at 9 07 22 AM" src="https://github.com/rustyinfinity/StashNfoExporter/assets/115462641/fdf0a168-1123-4808-b00b-ff6fe53f2dd6">
 <br>

 # File Structure and File Names
 I will add .nfo naming according how you need once i get time in few weeks.
 <br>
 For Now i use this naming and achieve it by <a href="https://github.com/stashapp/CommunityScripts/tree/main/plugins/renamerOnUpdate">renamer plugin for stash</a>.
 <br>

-### You can also add all movies in same directory without creating subdirectories but make sure filenames are diffrent as now i have changed saving nfo as "filename.nfo".
+### You can also add all movies in same directory without creating subdirectories but make sure filenames are different as now i have changed saving nfo as "filename.nfo".
 <br>
 <img width="1265" alt="Screenshot 2024-01-22 at 9 38 58 AM" src="https://github.com/rustyinfinity/StashNfoExporter/assets/115462641/4a599cfa-dba1-43af-b863-1d820f4cd21d">
 <br>